SecretFoundation/docs/docs/node-guides/setup-sgx.md

 If you are a node runner all you must do to install SGX is to save this as a script and run it.

-1. Open text editor and save the script
+1. Download the sgx install script.

 ```bash
 wget https://raw.githubusercontent.com/SecretFoundation/docs/main/docs/node-guides/sgx.md
 ```

-Execute the script
+Execute the script.

 ```bash
 sudo bash sgx.md